 Who We Are

 River Oaks Treatment Center is a part of American Addiction Centers (AAC), one of the largest networks of drug and alcohol treatment facilities in the nation.
 Central to our approach are evidence-based treatments and therapies for substance use disorders like drug and alcohol addiction and co-occurring disorders like PTSD and other mental and behavioral health issues.

 At each AAC facility you’ll find dedicated and passionate addiction professionals—from physicians and registered nurses to licensed therapists, psychologists, and psychiatrists.
 Our high ratio of staff to patients allows us to spend more time with you to make sure you’re receiving the treatment you need to reach recovery.

 And just like you, many AAC staff are also in recovery.
 They know where you’ve been—where you are in your journey—because they’ve been there too.
 At our facilities that offer specialized care for Veterans, many staff members are Veterans themselves.

 Our mission, as found on the American Addiction Centers’ website, is:

 “To provide quality, compassionate, and innovative care to adults struggling with addiction and co-occurring mental health disorders.
 Through comprehensive and customized treatment plans, we instill hope that long-term recovery is possible.
 Our purpose and passion is to empower you, your family, and your community by helping you achieve recovery and optimal wellness of the mind, body, and spirit.”

-If you are a veteran and interested in our treatment options for veterans—either at Recovery First or at or other AAC facilities that serve as CCPs—give us a call at to learn how to navigate the community care provider steps necessary to get to treatment with us.
+If you are a Veteran and interested in our treatment options for Veterans—either at Recovery First or at our other AAC facilities that serve as CCPs—give us a call at to learn how to navigate the community care provider steps necessary to get to treatment with us.